 These are a handy alternative to a paint set, and there are many brands and options available.
 You use them like colouring pencils, then add water with a water brush (see below) Depending on the quality they will be more or less soluble, but may leave some pencil lines that won’t completely dissolve.

 Available in most art stores, a water brush has a barrel that can be filled with water and squeezed to release water onto the page.
 Super handy for immediate use with watercolour pans or pencils.

 Most watercolour pan sets will include a small brush.
 I carry 2 brushes, one a flat watercolour brush with a short handle, about 1cm wide for laying in washes over larger areas of the page, as well as a compact folding brush that fits in my pan set.

-A selection of waterproof pens in sizes 0.1, 0.3, 0.5.
+I carry a selection of waterproof pens in sizes from 0.1 to 0.5.
 Widely available in art or stationary stores such as Easons.
 There are several brands – Pitt, Micron, Staedtler, Unipin, and some are available as a set of 3 or 5 pens – just check that it says “waterproof”, so the ink won’t run when you apply watercolour on top.
-I’ll usually start a drawing with the finest nib, adding stronger, darker marks later.

 A white gel pen is useful for adding white detail like windowpanes to your sketch.

-Small clip-on dipper for water, to attach to your paintbox
+Small dipper for water, to attach to your paintbox